Hxccc1/1/README.md

 ### AOM3A1

+⛔Only this model (AOM3A1) includes ChilloutMix.
+The curse of the DreamLike license.
+In other words, only AOM3A1 is not available for commercial use.
+I recommend AOM3A1B instead.⛔

 Features: Anime like illustrations with flat paint.
 Cute enough as it is, but I really like to apply LoRA of anime characters to this model to generate high quality anime illustrations like a frame from a theatre version.

  ### AOM3A2